 757 Lai Chi Kok Rd, Cheung Sha Wan

-Dissidents who were imprisoned there have revealed the poor conditions, describing ‘tin can’ single person cells lit 24/7 by blinding overhead lights that confused prisoners’ sense of time.
-Inmates were harshly interrogated and tortured and could be held for unlimited amounts of time, with little accountability on the special police branch.
+Dissidents imprisoned in the building have since revealed the poor conditions, describing ‘tin can’ single person cells lit 24/7 by blinding overhead lights that confused prisoners’ sense of time.
+Inmates were interrogated and tortured and could be held for unlimited amounts of time, with little accountability on the special police branch.
 The White House sat without signpost and unmarked on maps, a living monument of painful memory, until it started housing the University of Chicago’s Booth School of Business in 2018.

 Junction of Victoria Rd and Mount Davis Rd, Pok Fu Lam

-Called ‘Wan Chai Haunted House’, Nam Koo Terrace was built by a wealthy Shanghai family circa 1915.
+Called ‘Wan Chai Haunted House’, Nam Koo Terrace (南固臺, naam gu toi) was built by a wealthy Shanghai family circa 1915.
 It was then seized during the Japanese occupation and used as a military brothel, with women forced to provide ‘comfort’ to Japanese soldiers.
 Rumours of haunting began when an owner, To Chak-man, died of unknown causes inside the mansion during WWII.